Bailador/Bailador/README.md

 Adds a route for get, post, put or delete requests.
 The key of the `Pair` is either a `Str` or a `Regex`.
 If a string is passed it is automatically converted into a regex.
 The value of the pair must be a `Callable`.
-Whenever the route matches on the requested URL the callable is invoked with the list of the `Match` as its parameters.
+Whenever the route matches the requested URL the callable is invoked with the list of the `Match` as its parameters.
 The return value of the callable will be auto rendered.
 So it is the content of your response.
 The request is available via the